gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 ---

 ## How To
-The topics in this section explain how to perform common accessioning tasks.
+The topics in this section explains how to perform common accessioning tasks.

 ### Add a new accession to the Accessions table
 Follow these steps to add a new record to the **_Accessions_** table for an accession or sub-accession.